samueldmq/zeppelin/_posts/2014-07-21-hello-world.markdown

 * **Attendance**: we're expecting over 350 attendees
 * **Topic**: more than 48 hours of pure Google technologies
 * **Date**: 24-25 of October, expect hackathon and workshops on a first day and conference on the second
-* **Venue**: Kinopalace Cinema - for a first time we'll make technical event in real cinema directly in the heart of the ancient city of Lviv
+* **Venue**: Praiamar Hotel & Convention - for a first time we'll make technical event in real cinema directly in the heart of the ancient city of Lviv
 * **Speakers**: we're in the process of finalising the list of speakers

 but we've already secured a first batch of experts: